 We and Tencent, through our respective PRC affiliated entities, have entered into a strategic cooperation framework memorandum which became effective on January 31, 2018 and was subsequently replaced by the amended and restated strategic cooperation framework memorandum dated April 1, 2019 (the "Amended and Restated SCFM").
 For details, please refer to "Item 4.
 Information of the Company-4.B.
 Business Overview-Our Relationship with Tencent."
-As of March 31, 2022, Tencent held 12,070,080 of our ordinary shares, representing 38.0% of our total voting power (excluding 259,743 ordinary shares issued to Douyu Employees Limited, our employee shareholding platform established for the RSUs granted under the Amended and Restated 2018 RSU Scheme and 2,560,562 ordinary shares repurchased in the form of ADSs), through its wholly-owned subsidiaries, Nectarine and Distribution Pool Limited, which held 12,068,104 ordinary shares and 1,976 ordinary shares in the form of ADSs, respectively.
+As of March 31, 2023, Tencent held 12,070,080 of our ordinary shares, representing 37.7% of our total voting power (excluding 2,560,562 ordinary shares repurchased in the form of ADSs), through its wholly-owned subsidiaries, Nectarine and Distribution Pool Limited, which held 12,068,104 ordinary shares and 1,976 ordinary shares in the form of ADSs, respectively.
 For details, see "Item 6.
 Directors, Senior Management and Employees-6.E.
 Share Ownership."
 As a result, Tencent has substantial influence over our business and their interests may not be aligned with ours or the other shareholders.
 For details please refer to "-Certain existing shareholders have substantial influence over our company and their interests may not be aligned with the interests of our other shareholders."

 If we encounter difficulties implementing our strategic cooperation with Tencent, our management may need to divert their attention from existing operations.
 In addition, certain terms of the Amended and Restated SCFM may limit our ability to collaborate with third-party game developers or publishers.
 Our relationship with Tencent does not restrict Tencent from entering into collaboration with other parties.
-Tencent has, in the past, invested in, and may in the future continue to invest in, our direct or indirect competitors, including companies such as Huya.
-Tencent may devote resources or attention to the other companies it has an interest in, including our direct or indirect competitors.
+Tencent has, in the past, invested in, and may in the future continue to invest in, our direct or indirect competitors, including companies such as HUYA Inc. Tencent may devote resources or attention to the other companies it has an interest in, including our direct or indirect competitors.
 As a result, we may not fully realize the benefits we expect from the strategic cooperation with Tencent.
 Failure to realize the intended benefits from the strategic cooperation with Tencent, or potential restrictions on our collaboration with other parties, could materially and adversely affect our business and results of operations.